PeteyonMars/Lab-Physics/README.md

 # Lab-Physics Repo

-This Repo contains the Python code I wrote for my Lab Physics course taken at Bates College during my sophomore year.
+This repo contains the Python code I wrote for my Lab Physics course taken at Bates College during my sophomore year.
 I learned to use multiple Python libraries and tools, such as
 - matplotlib
 - numpy / scipy / pandas
 - lmfit